wpgreenway/wpgreenway.github.com/_posts/2012-03-25-grails-db-migration-tutorial.md

 {% endhighlight %}

-However, in my case, I use a configuration in the .grails folder of my home directory to configure my project data source, so **the line needs to be removed from this file**.
+However, in my case, I use a configuration in the .grails folder of my home directory to configure my project data source, so the line needs to be removed from **this** file.
 This step is *only* if you use this type of configuration.
 In ~/.grails/blog-config.groovy:

 {% highlight groovy %}
 dataSource {
-    dbCreate = "update"
+    dbCreate = "update" //Delete me
     url = "jdbc:postgresql:blog"
     pooled = true
     dialect = org.hibernate.dialect.PostgresDialect
 }
 {% endhighlight %}

+###Baseline

 Now we will capture a baseline of our database that migrations will be added to.
 To do this, we will read the current state of the classes and write it into our baseline changeset.